Frequently Asked Questions

 I have more than one container of garbage.
 What do I do?

 Residential property owners may take one garbage tote to the curbside (140 litres in size).
+There are two options for residents who need additional garbage picked up:

 Extra tickets may be purchased at the Oak Bay Recreation Centre front counter or at the Oak Bay Municipal Hall, at a cost of $0.75 each.